 The answer is a resounding yes.
 Businesses today need SEO more than ever before.
 Many small businesses are failing to invest even close to enough in their SEO — and this actually puts you at an advantage.
 If your competitors are neglecting SEO, you can dominate the search results for the terms prospects are using to find a business like yours.

-Whereas you could hire an in-house professional for your SEO, only 19 percent of companies of all sizes say they would prefer to hire an in-house employee.
+Whereas you could hire an in-house professional for your SEO, only 19% of companies of all sizes say they would prefer to hire an in-house employee.
 For most businesses (especially startups and small businesses) outsourcing SEO is the right move.